Board Members’ Expertise

 GOTAFE’s Board directors come from a range of backgrounds and have a variety of skills.
 The Board aims to have members from diverse backgrounds to provide GOTAFE with the skills necessary for quality leadership and good governance.

 A Director since 2013, Joanne is a Certified Practising Accountant and has a Bachelor of Commerce degree.
 Joanne is an independent consultant with extensive experience across each of the private, public and not-for-profit sectors.
 A current member of the Australian Institute of Company Directors and CPA Australia, Joanne has held a number of directorships in regional Victoria, and her expertise lies in business project management and strategic planning.
-Joanne takes over the role of Board Chair effective 1 July 2017.

 Rod is a former chair of the Goulburn Valley Human Resources and Management Network, former chair of the Apprenticeship Factory and previous board member of GV Health.
 In addition to his work as a HR leader, Rod continues to be involved in community endeavours, which reflects his understanding of the importance of community.

 Fiona is the Communications Manager at Goulburn Broken Catchment Management Authority and holds a Bachelor of Arts (Teaching) and Graduate Diploma’s in Journalism and Heritage Studies obtained in Perth, Western Australia.

 Based in Bunbartha, Fiona has extensive experience in marketing and journalism in the Goulburn Murray region.
 Her current role sees her develop, implement and monitor communication strategies, work collaboratively with government agencies, community and landholder groups and participate in the senior management of the Catchment Management Authority.